 - An unclear org-wide goal.

 To help prepare for these calendar dates, we recommend these OKR-tracking tools for individuals and smaller teams and these tools for larger enterprises.
-(Number two on Coach Ryan’s list.)
+(Number two on Ryan’s list.)

 Where can I get more information?